Strategic marketing partnership: questions and answers

 • What are the central guidelines – or the “red thread” – for a marketing partnership at league level?

 Participation in licensing revenue and no sale of an interest: The sale of an interest in the DFL itself – and thus a marketing partner’s participation in the sovereign rights of DFL e.V. or DFL GmbH – has been ruled out.
-To safeguard the interests of the clubs, the intention is for only a minority interest in licensing revenue from the exploitation of DFL e.V.’s commercial rights (primarily media rights and central licensing rights/sponsoring partnerships, such as the current ones with Derbystar, EA and AWS) limited to a 20-year period.
-Specifically, sovereign rights and functions of the DFL as well as the influence and rights of participation of the clubs would be fully maintained at all times.
+To safeguard the interests of the clubs, the intention is for only a minority interest amounting to maximum of eight percent in the licensing revenue from the exploitation of DFL e.V.’s commercial rights (primarily media rights and central licensing rights/sponsoring partnerships, such as the current ones with Derbystar, EA and AWS) limited to a 20-year period.
+Specifically, sovereign rights and functions of the DFL as well as the influence and rights of participation of the clubs will be fully maintained at all times.
 Such minority interests already exist at many clubs that are organised as limited companies.
-The league and the clubs would remain in charge of their own actions and decisions at all times.
+The league and the clubs will remain in charge of their own actions and decisions at all times.

 The DFL is always in control of match scheduling and kick-off times: The organisation of match operations (match scheduling in particular) will always remain the DFL’s full responsibility.
-Co-determination rights concerning kick-off times or competitive matches abroad or in the area of match scheduling do not play any part in the thinking about a strategic marketing partnership.
+Co-determination rights concerning kick-off times or competitive matches abroad or in the area of match scheduling do not play any part in the thinking – and explicitly: not even via a partner’s rights of co-determination or veto on these topics.

 The 50+1 intentions will be upheld: There will not be the same rule at league level as there is for the clubs.
-Nevertheless, the intentions of the 50+1 rule will be fully taken into account in the envisaged concept for a strategic marketing partnership.
-Any type of partnership would be a clear economic minority interest – as is already the case for a number of Bundesliga and Bundesliga 2 clubs.
-The new concept also means that the amount of a strategic partner’s time-limited minority interest in licensing revenue from the exploitation of DFL e.V.’s commercial rights would be lower than previously considered – specifically, a single-digit percentage.
-Ultimately, taking on a strategic partner at league level would enable the necessary, long-term, forward-looking investment in central marketing and in the clubs while preserving the 50+1 rule.
+Nevertheless, the intentions of the 50+1 rule will be fully taken into account for a strategic marketing partnership.
+There will be a clear economic minority interest – as is already the case for a number of Bundesliga and Bundesliga 2 clubs.
+The new concept also means that the amount of a strategic partner’s time-limited minority interest in licensing revenue from the exploitation of DFL e.V.’s commercial rights would be lower than previously considered – specifically, a maximum of eight percent.
+Ultimately, taking on a strategic partner at league level will enable the necessary, long-term, forward-looking investment in central marketing and in the clubs while preserving the 50+1 rule.

 Decision-making power remains with the clubs: It is the DFL’s task to develop and put forward options regarding the refinement in conjunction with the governing bodies.
 No marketing partnership will be agreed without an approving resolution by the Members Assembly on 11 December in which the clubs instruct the Executive Committee and the management to negotiate a marketing partnership and authorise them to conclude the transaction in line with the material conditions and key points adopted by the clubs.

-Regulation as a further key pillar: Regardless of a possible strategic partnership, and as in previous years, the DFL will continue to work hard with top German clubs to strengthen financial stability and financial sustainability internationally through stricter regulations at a European level, thereby making German football more competitive.
+Regulation as a further key pillar: As in previous years, the DFL will continue to work hard with top German clubs to strengthen financial stability and financial sustainability internationally through stricter regulations at a European level, thereby making German football more competitive.
 Without the intervention of the DFL and the German clubs, UEFA would not have intensified its financial regulations in 2022.
 Instead, there would likely have been wide-scale deregulation.
 The DFL will continue its efforts to strengthen financial regulations, ensure their strict implementation and deploy stricter sanctions in response to violations.

-• What exactly might a marketing partnership involve?
+• What exactly does a marketing partnership involve?

 Before anything else: It goes without saying that the internal organisation of DFL e.V and DFL GmbH, and in particular the composition of the executive bodies (including the DFL Members Assembly, the DFL Executive Committee, the DFL Supervisory Board, the DFL management and the DFL Licensing Committee), would be unaffected by any strategic partnership and that, going forward, this would remain the sole responsibility of the responsible executive bodies of DFL e.V. and DFL GmbH as set out in the Articles of Association.